samirjabib/samirjabib/README.md

 <h1 align="start">Be positive, Be happy!🌱</h1>

 I'm Samir, a programmer from Colombia.
-I specialize in building websites, and I'm a big fan of Node.js and React ⚛.
+I specialize in building websites, and I'm a big fan of Next.js.
 In addition to that, I enjoy working with various libraries and technologies to enhance my projects.

-Frontend: React, Tailwind, Next13, Typescript, Jest, Next.js, VTEX IO
+Frontend: React, Tailwind, Next13, Typescript, Jest, Next.js

-Backend: Node.js, Next.js, Express, Supabase,
+Backend: Node.js, Next.js, Express, Supabase
+E-commerce:Vtex.io.

 CMS:Sanity.io, DatoCMS.